mahikajain20/Data-Project-Supervised-Learning/README.md

 ### Source of Data
 The dataset includes various features relevant to predicting house prices.

-1. Loaded the raw data from JSON files.
-2. Merged multiple data sources into a single dataframe.
+1. Loaded the raw data from JSON files and merged data into a single dataframe.
-3. Handled missing values through appropriate methods.
+2. Handled missing values through appropriate methods.
-4. Split the data into training and test sets.
+3. Split the data into training and test sets.
-5. Converted categorical variables into numerical format using encoding techniques.

 ## Exploratory Data Analysis (EDA)